rahul-gharat/dronahq-docs/docs/org-user-management-concepts/creating-appstore-connect-api-key.md

 Signing iOS applications requires [Apple Developer Program](https://developer.apple.com/programs/enroll/) membership.

-It is recommended to create a dedicated App Store Connect API key for DronaHQ Studio in [App Store Connect](https://appstoreconnect.apple.com/access/api).
+It is recommended to create a dedicated App Store Connect API key for DronaHQ in [App Store Connect](https://appstoreconnect.apple.com/access/api).
 To do so:

 1. Log in to App Store Connect and navigate to `Users and Access -> Keys`.
 2. Click on the `+` sign to generate a new API key.